Itozee/1205-week9/README.md

 - Set maximum columns and created dataframes for each Excel sheet.

-- Utilized islice from itertools for various transformations.

 - Performed actions such as creating headers, resetting index, changing column names, melting columns, converting types, merging, creating new columns, and calculating averages.